5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 ## Issues

-- [ ] Black Screen on wake – displays won't turn on after exiting sleep.
-Adding the `force-online` property to the framebuffer patch didn't help.
-The workaround for now is to prohibit the display form turning off when the system is idle (see System Settings &rarr; Lock Screen)
+- [ ] Black Screen on Wake – displays won't turn on after exiting sleep.
+Adding `force-online` property to the framebuffer patch didn't help.
+The workaround for now is to prohibit the display form turning off when the system is idle (see System Settings &rarr; Lock Screen). **Update**: I just realized, if you use an DisplayPort to HDMI cable, waking the display after sleep actually works!
+Maybe DP to DP works as well.
 - [ ] No 4k resolution in macOS (I either can't find the required LPSCON to enable 4K output or doesn't have one)

 ## BIOS Settings